OHI-Science/ohicore/README.md

 ohicore
 =======

-This is the dev branch of the core library of funtions for calculating the Ocean Health Index.
+`ohicore` is a package of core funtions for calculating the Ocean Health Index.
 For more, please visit [OHI-Science.org](http://ohi-science.org).

 This README will be updated further in the future.